 A social distance of 2 metres is maintained between all staff and children while in the setting.
 Obviously, for younger children, they are reliant upon the staff helping them to maintain a safe distance but there will be times, if they fall over or have an accident, when they will need closer-contact and this will be given as judiciously and safely as possible.

-An isolation room is available, just in case children become ill during the day.
-If children display any symptoms of the infection, they are immediately withdrawn from their group (if with family, the entire family is withdrawn).
-They are placed in the ‘Numbers Counts’ Room, adjacent to the upper playground door, supervised by an adult from the corridor.
+Two isolation rooms are available, just in case children become ill during the day.
+If children display any symptoms of CoViD-19 infection, they are immediately withdrawn from their group (including siblings).
+They are placed in the rooms, adjacent to the upper playground door or the nursery entrance, supervised by an adult from the corridor.
 Parents are immediately contacted and collect their child(ren) from the playground or garden door (being informed of which on the call).
 The room is then left to be thoroughly cleaned.
 Obviously, childhood ailments, such as ear-aches, rashes and tummy pains, are not symptoms of Covid-19, so we don’t presume that every illness requires isolation, but we will be vigilant and always err on the side of caution.
 So, please do not send children into setting to ‘see how they get on’ at the moment.

 Hartlepool Support Hub